-This topic examines a curious little essay written by Richard Carrier, as well as a response by him to a Christian's rebuttal, that maintains that Musonius Rufus, a first century Roman Stoic philosopher, had a higher morality than Jesus.
-I will examine why I believe this is not only an exaggeration, but completely untrue, and in fact the exact opposite.
+This topic examines a curious little essay by Richard Carrier that maintains Musonius Rufus, a first century Roman Stoic philosopher, had a higher morality than Jesus.

 This is not to say that Jesus' teachings, ethics, wisdom, and morality have major defects because of omission.
-Some subjects are not spoken of in depth at all by Jesus, such as drunkenness, homosexuality, and gluttony, yet we know that Jesus was neither a drunkard, nor a glutton (Matthew 11:19).
+Some subjects are not spoken of in depth at all by Jesus, such as drunkenness, homosexuality, and gluttony.
+Yet we know he was neither a drunkard, nor a glutton (Matthew 11:19).
 What we don't hear about from Jesus, we most certainly read in the rest of the New Testament and the Bible.
-And so below we examine the claims of Richard Carrier on Jesus' supposed moral inferiority and lack of clarity with respect to Musonius.
+And so below we examine the claims of Jesus' supposed moral inferiority and lack of clarity compared to Musonius.

-Carrier's main points are basically that Musonius' morality is better and that his instructions are clearer.
-In the first case, he writes in his introduction,
+The main points are basically that Musonius' morality is better and that his instructions are clearer.
+Carrier writes,

 He [Musonius] exemplifies the sort of man who should have been venerated and made the founder of a world religion, but was not, yet he was the moral superior in my opinion to Jesus--not perfect, but admirable within the context of his own day.

 Carrier's first example already starts on the wrong foot.
-He maintains that a joke by Musonius, with a moral subtext, is an example of his moral superiority to Jesus:
+He maintains that a joke by Musonius, with a moral subtext, is an example of moral superiority over Jesus:

 There are uncertain tales of his endurance of jail and torture.
 But what makes him so admirably human is his sense of humor, a classic case of which, an example that in my opinion sets him above Jesus as a more human and interesting teacher, I will produce here: